AnkithaVRamaiah/GitHub-Notes/GitHub.md

 # Viewing Commit History
 •	Use git log to see the log of all commits.
 •	The log includes details such as:
-o	Full 40-character checksum
+  •	Full 40-character checksum
-o	Commit author
+  •	Commit author
-o	Date of the commit
+  •	Date of the commit
-o	Commit message
+  • Commit message
 ![alt text](image/12.png)

 # Skipping the Staging Step
-•	If you want to skip adding changes to the staging area before committing, use the -a flag.
+If you want to skip adding changes to the staging area before committing, use the -a flag.

-o	Command:
+Command:
 ```
 git commit -a -m "message"
 ```

-o	This automatically stages all modified files (but not new, untracked files) and commits them in one step.
+This automatically stages all modified files (but not new, untracked files) and commits them in one step.
 ![alt text](image/13.png)

 # Git Commands for Managing Changes and Files